 With the help of Customer Effort Score data, you can identify complaint trends and patterns, i.e., the challenges that are usually reported by customers.
 This information can help the customer support team to respond to or resolve similar queries quickly, reducing the resolution time.
 Similar complaints can also be batched together and moved to the agents trained to handle the specific issues.
 All of this together increases customer satisfaction multifold, which is one of the reasons why you should care about Customer Effort Score.

 3. To Aid in Business Decision Making

 There are various decisions that are made at the top of the hierarchy but are influenced by events at the functional level.
-For example, the decision of creating a new training program for support executives is usually dependent on how they are performing and whether there are still gaps between the current and expected service standards.
+For example, the decision of creating a new training program, training guide for support executives is usually dependent on how they are performing and whether there are still gaps between the current and expected service standards.

 Customer Effort Score draws a clear picture of the customer service provided to your customers and CES surveys also help in identifying issues that are leading to bad experiences.
 This information can prove to be crucial when it comes to business decision-making in terms of training, the need for new technology, the introduction of self-servicing, etc.

 4. To Discover What is Working Well for the Business